Playa Del Carmen Real Estate Guide

 - Do I want to live where I don’t need a car?

-- How close do I want to services like the grocery store.
+- How close do I want to be to services like the grocery store.

 - What is my budget?